sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/introduction.md

 # Macro Asset Library

 Macro is designed to be a flexible and modular model that can adapt to various energy system representations.
-The model includes a library of assets that represent different technologies within the energy system.
+The model provides a rich library of pre-defined assets, enabling a "plug-and-play" approach for users building their own energy system.

 Each asset is defined by a **combination of transformations, edges, and storage units** that represent the physical and operational characteristics of a technology.
 These assets can be combined to create a detailed representation of the energy system, capturing the interactions between technologies and sectors.